 - Recycling of used laser & printer cartridges

 - Facilitation and administration of University property disposal methods, which includes the sale of property and the monthly distribution of funds back to the Department disposing the property.
 Disbursement of funds is in accordance with the current Surplus Property Fee Schedule.

 - Collaborate with Property Management to ensure capital assets are properly recorded in UAccess Financials

 Request a Pick-up

-Begin by entering a transfer request in AssetWorks (Asset Management Platform) application (requires NetID login).
+Begin by entering a transfer request in AssetWorks, the asset management software application used by the University (requires NetID login).
 Upon approval by your designated Department Approver, your request will be scheduled for pick-up.
 Please allow up to two weeks for pick-up.

 NOTE: Federal titled property cannot be disposed through Surplus Property.
 Refer to the AssetWorks Quick Reference Guide below on how to enter and authorize a transfer request.